This post may contain compensated links. Please read our disclaimer for additional information.

 6. DON’T JUST STAY IN LONDON

 There are so many wonderful places to visit in England so please don’t stay in the capital for your entire holiday.
-If you are looking for ideas there are lots of posts to read in this blog including 80 things to do in England which is a great starting point for planning.
+If you are looking for ideas there are lots of posts to read in this blog including guide to planning your trip to the UK which is a great starting point for planning.

 For history lovers (Hadrian’s Wall/Castles) – Northumberland